 Rick Simpson is one of the reasons why we’re hearing so much about cannabis oil.
 In 2003, Rick utilized a homemade cannabis concoction as a cure for skin cancer.
 When he shared his success with his doctors and some cancer organizations, no one paid much attention to his story.
 He responded by growing his own plants and produced his own cannabis extract which he called cannabis oil.
 He reported that over 5,000 people were healed and he gave it away for free to people in need.

 This is where it gets a little confusing because Rick Simpson did not make cannabis oil, he made a cannabis extract or an absolute.
 There’s a big difference.
+Technically-speaking, whether we’re talking about conventional ‘cannabis oil’ or CBD oil, both are extracts or absolutes, NOT essential oils.
+So, referring to them as “oils” is misleading.

 The term cannabis oil has been talked about on the Internet for the last few years.
 Declared to cure everything from cancer to glaucoma, activists are using research and countless miracle testimonials to convince legislatures nationwide to legalize marijuana for medicinal use.